emsig/emsig.github.io/README.md

-The electromagnetic modeller **empymod** can model electric or magnetic responses due to a three-dimensional electric or magnetic source in a layered-earth model with vertical transverse isotropy, electric permittivity, and magnetic permeability, from very low frequencies (DC) to very high frequencies (GPR).
+The electromagnetic modeller **empymod** can model electric or magnetic responses due to a three-dimensional electric or magnetic source in a layered-earth model with vertical transverse isotropic (VTI) resistivity, VTI electric permittivity, and VTI magnetic permeability, from very low frequencies (DC) to very high frequencies (GPR).
 The calculation is carried out in the wavenumber-frequency domain, and various Hankel- and Fourier-transform methods are included to transform the responses into the space-frequency and space-time domains.

 ## Installation & requirements